spicywhitefish/spicywhitefish_gis_project/README.md

 Initially created with Subversion on my EC2 server, moved to GitHub to showcase some code that I've written for the curious.

-I plan on going back and documenting the code better.
-This was a rush job- the entire goes from scratch to submitted in <48 hours.
-Also, I was the primary developer for the project.
-For these two reasons, the code was not documented nearly well enough.
+This was a rush job- the entire project goes from scratch to submitted in < 48 hours.

 /docs has our final write-up, it's a good source of information on the project.
 THe full project description follows.